Social and Behavioral Sciences Concentration

 Prerequisites

-Continues Capstone I. All SUA students will participate in a capstone research project over the last block and semester of their senior year.
-This research project will be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
-Each student will work with a faculty mentor to propose, develop and carry out a research project.
-Students will meet regularly with their capstone mentor for support and feedback.
+All SUA students participate in a Capstone research project during their senior (fourth) year, consisting of three courses.
+Capstone 390 is usually taken in the fall semester, Capstone 400 during the winter block, and Capstone 450 during the spring semester.
+This research project is intended to be a culminating experience, drawing upon the skills and expertise that they have developed during their career at SUA.
+Each student works with a faculty mentor to develop and carry out a research project related to their chosen Concentration.
+Students meet regularly with their Capstone mentor for support and feedback.
+All Capstone work must meet the criteria set in the Undergraduate Capstone Policy as well as standards set by the individual Concentration.

 Units